+I am a private attorney.
 I am NOT a public defender.

 A public defender is a lawyer who represents people in criminal (not civil) cases who cannot afford to hire a private lawyer.
 Public defenders are paid by the State, and the county or counties comprising the judicial circuit may supplement the salary.
 OCGA 17-12-25 People who cannot afford to hire a lawyer are deemed to be “indigent.”
 If you are indigent, you may qualify for free representation by a public defender.
 To know whether you qualify, you will need to fill out an application, and the public defender’s office will determine if you qualify.
 However, public defenders have limited time and resources to work on your case and result in poorer success, according to research done by the Justice Policy Institute.
 Overloaded Public Defense Systems Result in More Prison Time, Less Justice.